Technorely/tendermint/docs/architecture/adr-037-deliver-block.md

 will need to implement only 3)
 - txs can be handled in parallel
 - simpler interface
-- faster communications between Tendermint and application
+- faster communications between Tenderely and application

 ### Negative

-- Tendermint should now support 2 kinds of ABCI
+- Tenderely should now support 2 kinds of ABCI